CloudLabsAI-Azure/Customer-Support-Conversation-Summarization-with-Azure-OpenAI/Instructions/lab-guide.md

 # Hands-On Lab - Customer Support Conversation Summarization with Azure OpenAI

-## Task 01 - Provision Azure AI Language Service
+## Task 01 - Provision Azure AI Language service

 1. In the Azure portal, search for **Azure AI services (1)** and select **Azure AI Services (2)** from the services list.